harrylew25/home-sensors-dashboard/README.md

 - It sets a `reducerPath` (a unique name for this API slice in your Redux store).
 - It defines a `baseQuery` which specifies the base URL for your API requests.
 - Crucially, it defines an `endpoint` for fetching smart home data (`/api/sensors/data`).
-- The **`pollingInterval`** is set to `60000` milliseconds (1 minute) for the `getSensors` query.
+- The **`pollingInterval`** is set to `3000` milliseconds (3 seconds) for the `getSensors` query.
 This is the core of your real-time tracking, ensuring data automatically refreshes every minute.
-- RTK Query will automatically generate React hooks (e.g., `useGetSmartHomeDataQuery`) from these endpoints for use in your components.
+- RTK Query will automatically generate React hooks (e.g., `useGetSensorsQuery`) from these endpoints for use in your components.

 ### 3.3.
 Redux Store Setup (`store.ts`)